 Brand identity constitutes the visible elements of your brand, such as the colours and designs that you use to portray the meaning of the company, the shapes and typography used within your logo, and the way that you present your products (such as packaging and store set-up) to your customers.
 In a similar vein to your vision and mission statements, your corporate identity is reflective not just of the quality of your services and products, but also of who you are and what you stand for as a business.

-Because of the significance of a corporate image, we've compiled a handful of the best brand identity examples, to help you understand how to stand out from the crowd.
+To illustrate how significant your corporate image is, we've compiled a handful of the best brand identies to help you understand how to stand out from the crowd.

 Apple's corporate identity is iconic across the globe and is an intrinsic part of their overall business strategy.